Learn More About Social Security Disability Insurance

 While this definition may sound straightforward, these Houston Social Security Disability attorneys with decades of experience understand the SSA nuances of the definition of disability.
 Social Security maintains a list of medical conditions that are so severe that if you meet their diagnosis requirements, they rule that you are disabled.

-Houston Social Security attorney, Rolnick & Hengst, can use their more than 50 years of combined experience to navigate your application through the lengthy application process.
+Houston Social Security attorney Mr. Hengst can use his more than 25 years of experience to navigate your application through the lengthy application process

 Supplemental Security Income (SSI) pays benefits to disabled adults and children who have limited income and resources.